tc39/proposal-async-context/README.md

 libraries to work on different environments seamlessly.

 Priorities (not necessarily in order):
-1. **Must** be able to automatically link continuate async tasks.
+1. **Must** be able to automatically link continuous async tasks.
-1. **Must** expose visibility into the task scheduling and processing of host environment.
+1. **Must** expose visibility into the async task scheduling and processing.
     1. **Must** not collide or introduce implicit behavior on multiple tracking instance on same async task chain.
-    1. **Should** be scoped to the an async task chain.
+    1. **Should** be able to be scoped to the an async task chain.
-1. **Must** provide a way to provide reentrancy with namespaced async local storage.
+1. **Must** provide a way to enable logical reentrancy.

 Non-goals:
-1. Error handling & bubbling through async stacks:
+1. Error handling & bubbling through async stacks.
 2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change how the application code running pattern.
 If there are multiple tracking instance on same async task chain,interception can cause collision and implicit behavior if these instances do not cooperate well.
 Thus at this very initial proposal, we'd like to stand away with this feature.

-# Strawperson usage
+---

 Zones are meant to help with the problems of tracking asynchronous code.
 They are designed as a primitive for context propagation across multiple logically-connected async operations.
 As a simple example, consider the